nordeim/T3-Scent/claude-3.7/The-Scent_code_files_collection-1.md

 };

 interface SignInPageProps {
-  searchParams?: {
+  searchParams?: { // searchParams itself is optional at the page level
     callbackUrl?: string;
     error?: string;
   };
 }

-export default async function SignInPage({ searchParams }: SignInPageProps) {
+export default async function SignInPage(props: SignInPageProps) {
+  // Adhering to the pattern of accessing searchParams from props for clarity with Next.js dynamic rendering.
+  // Note: `props.searchParams` in Server Components is an object, not a promise.
-  // Access searchParams properties at the beginning of the function const error = searchParams?.error;
+  // The `async` nature of the Page component is key for Next.js. const searchParams = props.searchParams; const error = searchParams?.error;
   const callbackUrl = searchParams?.callbackUrl;